patte/fly-tailscale-exit/README.md

 - Instantly scale up or down nodes around the planet
 - Choose where your traffic exits to the internet from 20 locations.
 - Enjoy solid connections worldwide
-- Bonus: the setup and the first 160GB of traffic each month are gratis
+- Bonus: the setup and the first 160GB of traffic each month are gratis. _Update_: a dedicated IPv4 to enable P2P communication (not via DERP) now [costs $2/mo](https://fly.io/docs/about/pricing/#anycast-ip-addresses)

 Sounds too good to be true.
 Well that's probably because it is.
 I compiled this setup as an excercise while exploring the capabilities of fly.io and tailscale.
 This is probably not what you should use as a serious VPN replacement.
 Go to one of the few trustworthy providers.
 For the reasons why this is a bad idea, read [below](#user-content-why-this-probably-is-a-bad-idea).